12 days of summer

 - noted V. Molotov.

-A similar assessment of the document was expressed not so long ago by Professor MGIMO, Doctor of Historical Sciences Yuri Bulatov:
+A similar assessment of the document was expressed not so long ago by MGIMO professor, doctor historical Yuri Bulatov:

 "In this document, the platform for Soviet-British cooperation was very briefly described.
 The contracting parties stated the following: both governments mutually pledge to provide each other assistance and support of all kinds in the present war against Nazi Germany; they further undertake that during this war they will not will neither negotiate nor conclude a ceasefire or peace treaty except with a mutual agreement. "